On the Contraction of Excitable Systems: Event Reliability

 Moreover, the robustness inherited by contraction carries over to events.
 Under bounded disturbances or small parameter variations across trials, incremental exponential stability yields uniform trajectory bounds that scale with the perturbation magnitude.
 Consequently, the induced timing errors remain uniformly \emph{bounded} after a transient.
 In contrast, when the flow is not contractive, differences in initial conditions or parameters can lead to persistent phase offsets and highly variable spike timings.

-In practice, the threshold $v_{\hi}$ is chosen inside the spike excursion where the upstroke is monotone, and a value near $(E_{\min}+E_{\max})/2$ often suffices.
-In planar excitable systems (e.g., FitzHugh–Nagumo or Morris–Lecar \cite{fitzhugh_impulses_1961, morris1981voltage}), this corresponds to placing $v_{\hi}$ just above the upper knee of the fast–variable nullcline, where the trajectory jumps to the excited branch and crosses the threshold exactly once with positive slope.
+In practice, the threshold $v_{\text{th}}$ of the event readout \eqref{eq.discrete.readout} is chosen inside the spike excursion where the upstroke is monotone, and a value near $(E_{\min}+E_{\max})/2$ often suffices.
+In planar excitable systems (e.g., FitzHugh–Nagumo or Morris–Lecar \cite{fitzhugh_impulses_1961, morris1981voltage}), this corresponds to placing $v_{\text{th}}$ just above the upper knee of the fast–variable nullcline, where the trajectory jumps to the excited branch and crosses the threshold exactly once with positive slope.

 A simulation illustrating these points is shown in Figure~\ref{fig.raster.plot}.
-The neuron is driven by the same random impulse train across trials while initial conditions, and parameters.
+The neuron is driven by the same random impulse train across trials while initial conditions, and parameters are perturbed.
 When contraction of the underlying dynamics is preserved, trajectories remain uniformly close after a transient despite these perturbations, and the extracted event sequences align up to a small bounded timing error.
 In the non–contractive regime, by contrast, trial–to–trial phase differences persist and spike times vary consistently.